Kuhlia rupestris: Distribution

-Kuhlia rupestris has a wide distribution in the Indian and Pacific Oceans.
-It occurs off eastern Africa from Somalia south to South Africa and across the Indian Ocean into the western Pacific borth to the Ryukyu Islands of Japan and south to Australia.
+Kuhlia rupestris has a wide distribution in the Indian and Pacific oceans.
+It occurs off eastern Africa from Somalia south to South Africa and across the Indian Ocean into the western Pacific north to the Ryukyu Islands of Japan and south to Australia.
 In the Pacific it reaches as far east as Fiji, Samoa and the Caroline Islands.
 In Australia it is found in the Gulf of Carpentaria, Cape York south to the Tallebudgera Creek in southern Queensland.

 Habitat and biology

 Kuhlia rupestris is found in fast flowing freshwater streams and rivers normally within rainforest but it also occurs in estuaries and inshore coastal waters up to an altitude of 240 m.
-It is frequently recorded from rocky pools below waterfalls It is a migrant which has to move from freshwaters into the sea to spawn and it is thought that they follow flood plumes out to sea in the wet season and spawn en masse at the margins of these plumes.
+It is frequently recorded from rocky pools below waterfalls.
+It is a migrant which has to move from freshwaters into the sea to spawn and it is thought that they follow flood plumes out to sea in the wet season and spawn en masse at the margins of these plumes.
 The sperm produced by males of K. rupestris are not motile in fresh or brackish water.
 They need to migrate to freshwater to complete their life cycle.
 They are omnivorous fish which feed on insects, crustaceans and small fishes as well as on fallen fruit, especially figs.

 Conservation

 Kuhlia rupestris is a highly sought species by anglers, especially as it is regarded as a quick learner and learns to avoid lures.
 Queensland has a bag limit on this species.
-It has a wide range and is assessed as Least Concern by the IUCN.
+It has a wide range and is assessed as least concern by the IUCN.
 However, it is threatened by habitat degradation.
-Dams and impoundments block riverchannels and reduce the availability of habitat and resulted in reduced populations and extirpation in some waters.
+Dams and impoundments block river channels and reduce the availability of habitat and resulted in reduced populations and extirpation in some waters.